 Advanced Database Management

 Continued exploration of the intricacies of relational database management.
 Theory and implementation of database system include distributed databases, parallel databases and client-server database architecture, and use of advanced query language.
 General database management techniques are discussed.
-3 Credits (3 Lecture) Prerequisite(s): CIT240 and CIT284.
-Fall Only.
+3 Credits (3 Lecture) Prerequisite(s): CIT240 and CIT280.

-Capstone course designed to prepare the student for the successful management and implementation of system development/enhancement projects.
-Students propose, design, and implement projects that require them to analyze, integrate and synthesize all of the preceding CIT and related course work as well as perform research and include new technologies and/or topics.
-Student must be currently in senior standing to schedule this course.
-3 Credits (3 Lecture) Prerequisite(s): CIT476 or CIT342.
-Fall Only.
+Capstone experience intended to prepare for the successful management and implementation of system development/enhancement projects.
+Expectations include proposing, designing, and implementing a project that requires analysis, integration, and synthesis all of the preceding CIT and related course work as well as research necessary to integrate new technologies and/or topics.
+3 Credits (3 Lecture) Prerequisite(s): CIT342 and CIT386.

 Get more information about academics, campus life, and more.